grpc/grpc.io/content/en/docs/languages/cpp/callback.md

 Different reactors have different callback methods.
 We need to override the methods we are interested in to implement our RPC.
 For `ListFeatures`, we need to override `OnWriteDone()`, `OnDone()` and optionally `OnCancel`.

-IMPORTANT: The callback methods (e.g., `OnWriteDone()`) are supposed to return quickly.
-So please never do blocking work (e.g., waiting for an event) in such callbacks.

 The `ServerWriteReactor`'s constructor is called when `ListFeatures()` constructs and provides the reactor in response to the started RPC.
 It collects